dyson-ai/grip/README.md

 ros2 launch grip ros_arm.launch.py
 ```

 You should be able to see a bullet simulation of a panda arm, and a pre-configured rviz displaying the robot model, state, and point cloud as below.
-This example node is located at `grip/grip_examples/robot/ex04_ros_robot.py`.
+The main node for this example is located at `grip/grip_examples/robot/ex04_ros_robot.py`.
 For more examples see `grip/grip_examples` and `grip/launch`.

 ![Basic ROS2 demo](./grip_assets/media/basic_demo_2x.gif)